kit-kat1320/Book-List/README.md

-# Book Store MERN stack project
+# Book List MERN stack project

-Fully functional bookstore app.
+Book List application.
 It was built using MongoDB, Mongoose, and Node.js for the backend functionality.
 Front end was created using REact, Vite, and Tailwind CSS.